alexirpan/alexirpan.github.io/_posts/2024-08-18-nine-years.markdown

 stat builds to maximize damage throughput, incremental games are a game where you only do that.
 Except, instead of maximizing damage, you're minimizing time-to-unlock the next progression layer.
-I was spending 3 hours a day to push my game to a state where I could maximize my overnight stat gain.
-It felt a lot like machine learning work, where you try to get everything done so that you can let the model train overnight and inspect it next morning.
+I was spending 3 hours a day to push my game to a state where I could minimize how much time I'd need to wait to unlock the next layer, and if I didn't spend those 3 hours I would have had to wait days for progress instead.
+It felt a lot
+like machine learning work, where you try to get everything done so that you can let the model train overnight and inspect it next morning.
 The experience was interesting, but I wouldn't go through it again.